Different types of pensions have different rules around how and when you can take your money. Here’s everything you need to know.

 Drawdown – you can use your savings to provide a flexible retirement income where you draw money from your pot as and when you need it.
 You’ll keep the remaining funds invested, so they can continue to grow over time.
 You can vary the amount you take according to your needs.
-You take 25% of your savings tax-free and any subsequent withdrawals will be taxed at your marginal rate (income tax).
+You take 25% of your savings tax-free (up to a limit of £268,275) and any subsequent withdrawals will be taxed at your marginal rate (income tax).

 UFPLUS – this is when you take a series of lump sums without getting a tax-free lump sum.
 For each lump, the first 25% will be tax-free, and you’ll pay income tax on the remaining 75%.
 This means you spread your tax-free allowance over time.

 Take the whole lot in one go - You could decide to take your whole pension all at once.
 This is rarely a good idea unless you have a very small pot.
-The first 25% is tax-free, but the rest is taxed at your marginal rate.
+The first 25% is tax-free (up to a limit of £268,275), but the rest is taxed at your marginal rate.
 If you take more than £150,000, for instance, you’d be an additional rate tax payer, which means a substantial sum of your cash would go to the taxman.
 If you split the same pot over several years, your income would be much lower, and you’d pay less tax.